o3de/o3de.org/content/docs/tools-ui/uidev-component-icons.md

+---
+description: ' Browse a library of icon assets used by Lumberyard UI 2.0 component cards. '
+slug: uidev-component-icons
+title: Lumberyard component icons
+---
 # Lumberyard component icons<a name="uidev-component-icons"></a>

 This page contains an organized collection of icons currently used by Lumberyard component cards\.
 Use the following chart to help you find an icon\.